elfhosted/elfhosted.com/docs/app/calibre-web.md

 ---
-title: sElfHosted Calibre-Web 🪄 from $0.05/day
+title: 🧝 Hosted Calibre-Web 🦸 from $0.05/day
 slug: Calibre-Web
 description: Calibre-Web is a web app providing a clean interface for browsing, reading and downloading eBooks using a valid Calibre database.
 works_with: